UN-backed program seeks rollout of 100M vaccine doses in Q1 - WTMJ

 Associated Press

-GENEVA (AP) — A U.N.-backed program to deploy COVID-19 vaccines to the neediest people worldwide, especially in poor countries, announced plans Wednesday for an initial distribution of some 100 million doses by the end of March and more than 200 million more by the end of June.
+GENEVA (AP) — A U.N.-backed program to deploy COVID-19 vaccines to the neediest people worldwide, especially in poor countries, announced plans Wednesday for an initial distribution of 100 million doses by the end of March and 200 million more by July — hoping to catch up with rich countries that are already deep into rollouts.

-The COVAX Facility, which is seeking the fair distribution of vaccines at a time of short supplies, said that nearly all of the doses expected for the first phase will come from British-Swedish drugmaker AstraZeneca and its partner, the Serum Institute of India.
+Leaders of the COVAX Facility, which seeks a fair distribution of vaccines at a time of short supply, said nearly all of the doses expected for the initial-phase rollout are to come from British-Swedish drugmaker AstraZeneca and its partner, the Serum Institute of India.

+Frederik Kristensen, deputy CEO for the Coalition for Epidemic Preparedness Innovation, a co-leader of the program, told a video news conference that the plans come at a “critical moment” in the fight against the virus as new variants emerged and a lopsided vaccine rollout so far — favoring rich countries.

+“We are on a path to really start balancing out a global map, which so far has shown how many lower-income countries are yet to start vaccinating a single person, while other, wealthier countries go ahead towards mass vaccination,” he said.

 Dr. Seth Berkley, the CEO of GAVI, the Vaccine Alliance, said COVAX plans for the initial distribution of 336 million doses of the vaccine, which AstraZeneca developed with Oxford University, through June to dozens of countries.

-GAVI expects that nearly one-third of those doses — more than 100 million — will start being delivered to targeted countries by the end of March, officials said.
+GAVI expects that nearly one-third of those doses — nearly 100 million — will start being delivered to targeted countries by the end of March, officials said.

+“Of course, we would like more BioNTech vaccines in the first and second quarter.
+That is what we were offered given the demand and supply that was there,” Berkley said.

+He acknowledged the AstraZeneca vaccine rollout was 57 million doses fewer than originally planned for the first phase, attributing that to delays for countries to receive emergency use approval from the World Health Organization.
+He emphasized it was not a result of supply problems, like those in Europe.

-The AstraZeneca vaccine rollout will be contingent on the World Health Organization authorizing the shot for emergency use, which is expected to happen this month.
-The Pfizer-BioNTech vaccine already has received such approval, but supplying it to poorer nations is a challenge because the vaccine requires storage at extremely cold temperatures.
+The AstraZeneca vaccine rollout depends on the WHO authorizing the shot for emergency use, which is expected to happen this month.
+The Pfizer-BioNTech vaccine already has such approval, but supplying it to poorer nations is a challenge because the vaccine requires storage at extremely cold temperatures.

-Such rollouts are contingent on regulatory approvals and countries’ readiness to receive the vaccines.
+GAVI also pointed to a number of caveats that could still spoil plans for the rollout, warning it is contingent on issues like regulatory approvals, supplies, logistics, and the readiness to countries poised to receive the vaccines.

 Some 190 countries and territories that are participating in COVAX have been awaiting details of the rollout.
 The participants include “self-financing” upper- and middle-income countries that have put up money and 93 lower-income countries which are expected to benefit.